 Trick question: There isn't a right or wrong when it comes to makeup.
 Everyone knows that, right?
 You do you.
 But with that being said, there are a few (of what we will now call) best practices, or tips and tricks you can use to ensure the best possible result.
 It's in that vein of thinking that experts recommend a specific application order.

-"I always start with a light layer of foundation everywhere except the eyelids in which case I like to use an eye primer," says makeup artist Min Min Ma.
+"I always start with a light layer of foundation everywhere except the eyelids in which case I like to use an eye primer," says Min Min Ma.
 "By applying foundation first, it minimizes excessive use of concealer."
 As she puts it, the less face product you can use, then the more natural the skin appears.